Lyn-L/OEH/README.md

 Published in AAAI 2016  <br />
 Contact : lynnliu.xmu@gmail.com  <br />

-Unfortunately, the original code cannot be shared, due to our company's IP policy.  <br /> Instead, another MATLAB implementation of OEH has been released, which details are similar to the original version, but it would be still useful and gives similar results.
+Unfortunately, the original code cannot be shared, due to the Tencent Youtu Lab's IP policy.  <br /> Instead, another MATLAB implementation of OEH has been released, which details are similar to the original version, but it would be still useful and gives similar results.

 This package contains cleaned up codes for the AAAI paper, including:  <br />